Tuberculosis

 Risk Factors

-• For infection: homeless, correctional facilities, close contact with infected person, living in areas with high incidence of active TB, health care workers; medically underserved, low income, substance abuse
+• For latent infection: homeless, correctional facilities, close contact with infected person, living in areas with high incidence of active TB, health care workers; medically underserved, low income, substance abuse

-• For development of disease once infected: renal failure; lymphoma; silicosis; diabetes; cancer of head, neck, or lung; children <5 years old; malnutrition; systemic corticosteroids; HIV; immunosuppressive drugs; IV drug abuse, alcohol abuse, cigarette smokers; <2 years since infection with M. tuberculosis; <90% of ideal body weight
+• For development of disease once infected: renal failure; lymphoma; silicosis; diabetes; cancer of head, neck, or lung; children aged <5 years old; malnutrition; systemic corticosteroids; HIV; immunosuppressive drugs; IV drug abuse, alcohol abuse, cigarette smokers; <2 years since infection with M. tuberculosis; <90% of ideal body weight

 General Prevention

 • Screen for and treat LTBI.
 Report active TB to health department; test and treat all close contacts.
+Without treatment, LTBI will progress to active TB disease in 5–10% of affected people.

 Commonly Associated Conditions